Reigraph Research

 BAC: When Macro Overrides Everything

-Bank of America shows only one Bonferroni survivor: KC lower touch at 10 days, −170 bps, d = −0.200.
+Bank of America shows only one Bonferroni survivor: KC lower touch at 10 days, −170 bps, d = −0.200, with p-value = 0.0005.
 This is a negative result — a KC lower touch on BAC predicts underperformance over the following two weeks.

 Banks are driven by interest rate dynamics, credit cycles, and systemic risk events (2008, 2023 regional banking crisis) that no technical indicator is built to capture.
 RSI < 30 on BAC happens at exactly the moments when the macro picture is most uncertain — and the stock may well continue falling for fundamental reasons.
 The 10-day KC result appears to capture this: panic selling in financials is more often trend continuation than buying opportunity.